acidb/mobiscroll-docs/versioned_docs/version-5.24.0/vue/_auto-generated/datepicker/events.md

 (args: any, inst: any) => void

-Allows you to define your own event when cancel is pressed.
+Triggered when the picker is canceled.

 Parameters:
- - args - The args object has the following properties:
+ - args - The event argument with the following properties:
+   - `value`: *any* - The selected value.
-   - valueText: String - The selected value as text.
+   - `valueText`: *string* - The selected value as text.

- - inst - The instance object of the picker
+ - inst - The component instance.

 ### @cell-click {#event-onCellClick}